coolsamson7/aspyx/README.md

 Aspyx is a small python libary, that adds support for both dependency injection and aop.

 The following features are supported
-- constructor injection
+- constructor and setter injection
-- method injection
 - post processors
 - factory classes and methods
 - support for eager construction
-- support for singleton and reuqest scopes
+- support for singleton and request scopes
 - possibilty to add custom scopes
 - lifecycle events methods
 - bundling of injectable object sets by environment classes including recursive imports and inheritance